 Watering compost

-If the compost is too dry, add green organic materials (fruit and vegetable peelings, grass clippings, etc.) or water lightly
+If the compost is too dry, add green organic materials (fruit and vegetable peelings, grass clippings, etc.) or lightly water

-5. Wait and harvest your compost
+5. Be patient and harvest your compost

-• Appearance: dark, fine, and homogeneous material.
+• Appearance: a dark, fine, and homogeneous material.

-• Smell: a pleasant forest-like scent.
+• Odour: a pleasant woodland scent.

 The recipe for successful compost: key points

-• Sort your organic waste correctly.
+• Properly sort your organic waste